Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### An Administrator needs to view the list of planned maintenance events that could potentially affect the availability of the resources hosted in an AZure subscription.
+### An Administrator needs to view the list of planned maintenance events that could potentially affect the availability of the resources hosted in an Azure subscription.
 Which of the following blade in the Azure portal should the administrator consider for this requirement?

 - [ ] Resource Groups.
 - [ ] Azure Active Directory.